hellofresh/eks-rolling-update/README.md

 * Pauses Kubernetes Autoscaler (Optional)
 * Finds a list of worker nodes that do not have a launch config or template that matches their ASG
-* Cordons the outdated worker nodes
-* Scales up the desired capacity on the ASG
+* Scales up the desired capacity for all affected ASGs
-* Ensures the ASG are healthy and that the new nodes have joined the EKS cluster
+* Ensures the ASGs are healthy and that the new nodes have joined the EKS cluster
+* Cordons the outdated worker nodes for all affected ASGs (Optional)
+* For each ASG in turn:
     * Suspends AWS Autoscaling actions while update is in progress
     * Drains outdated EKS outdated worker nodes one by one
     * Terminates EC2 instances of the worker nodes one by one
     * Detaches EC2 instances from the ASG one by one
     * Scales down the ASG to original count (in case of failure)
     * Resumes AWS Autoscaling actions
 * Resumes Kubernetes Autoscaler (Optional)

 <a name="requirements"></a>